 Finally, it's important to consider the objective of the test.
-Are you performing a basic sanity test or are you trying to satisfy certain industry regulations?
+Are you performing a basic sanity test, a comprehensive pre-launch review, or satisfying certain industry regulations?

-Companies working in finance or healthcare, for example, may be legally forced to choose a particular Penetration Test.
+Companies working in finance or healthcare, for example, may be legally required to choose a particular testing method and scope.

 If you'd like help determining the appropriate Penetration Test for your company, contact Silent Breach for your free same-day consultation.

 Introduction to Vishing